Troubleshooting Posit Team

 Diagnostics

-The Posit Team diagnostics bundle is an archive that includes information about the environment that can be shared with Posit Support.
+The Posit Team diagnostics bundle is an archive that includes service logs and other information about the environment.
+Share the diagnostics bundle with Posit when filing a support ticket.

 Download the diagnostics bundle from the System page in the Posit Team UI.